-PURPOSE OF THE MERGER (see p. $\$ )
+PURPOSE OF THE MERGER (see p.
+37)

 A principal purpose of the merger is to enable you to maximize the value of your shares.
-The merger price of \$13.50 per share represents a premium of 27.5% over the \$10.59 closing price per share on May 30, 2002, the last full trading day before the public announcement of the merger agreement, and a premium of 16.4% over the \$11.60 closing price per share of D&B common stock on July 12, 2002, the last full trading day before the public announcement of the amendment to the merger agreement.
+The merger price of \$13.50 per share represents a premium of 27.5% over the \$10.59 closing price per share on May 30, 2002, the last full trading day before the public announcement of the merger agreement, and a premium of 16.4% over the \$11.60 closing price per share of D&B common stock on July 12, 2002, the last full trading day before the public announcement of the first amendment to the merger agreement.
 See "Special Factors -- Purpose and Structure of the Merger."

 The merger is a "going private" transaction for D&B. Upon completion of the merger, new D&B will be a wholly owned, privately held subsidiary of D&B Holdings.
-Immediately following the merger, certain investors that are organized by Investcorp, certain of Investcorp's affiliates, and the continuing shareholders will beneficially own all of the equity securities of D&B Holdings.
+Immediately following the merger, certain investors that are organized by Investcorp, certain of Investcorp's affiliates and the continuing shareholders will beneficially own all of the equity securities of D&B Holdings.
 See "Interests of Directors and Executive Officers in the Merger -- Support and Exchange Agreement" and "-- D&B Holdings Stock Incentive Plans."
 No other shareholders will have any interest in D&B Holdings or new D&B, including in any future earnings and growth of new D&B, and similarly will not bear the risk of any decrease in the value of new D&B after the merger.
 D&B common stock will no longer be publicly traded after the merger.
 In addition, the registration of D&B common stock and new D&B's reporting obligations under the Securities Exchange Act of 1934 will be terminated upon application to the SEC.
-See "Special Factors -- Certain Effects of the Merger; Plans or Proposals After the Merger."
+See "Special Factors --- Certain Effects of the Merger; Plans or Proposals After the Merger."

-RECOMMENDATIONS OF THE SPECIAL COMMITTEE AND D&B'S BOARD OF DIRECTORS; FAIRNESS OF THE MERGER (see p. $\$ )
+RECOMMENDATIONS OF THE SPECIAL COMMITTEE AND D&B'S BOARD OF DIRECTORS; FAIRNESS OF THE MERGER (see p.
+29)

-A special committee of D&B's board of directors, consisting of three directors who are not executive officers or employees of D&B, D&B Holdings or their respective affiliates, determined that the merger agreement and the transactions contemplated thereby are advisable, fair to and in the best interests of D&B's shareholders, including its unaffiliated shareholders.
-Accordingly, the special committee unanimously recommended to D&B's board of directors that it approve and adopt the merger agreement and recommends to D&B shareholders that they adopt the merger agreement.
-D&B's board of directors, based in part on the recommendation of the special committee, determined that the merger agreement and the merger are fair to and in the best interests of D&B and D&B's shareholders, including its unaffiliated shareholders.
-Accordingly, D&B's board of directors approved and adopted the merger agreement and the transactions contemplated thereby and recommends that you vote "FOR" the proposal to adopt the merger agreement.
-For a discussion of the material factors considered by the special committee and D&B's board of directors in reaching their conclusions and the reasons why the special committee and D&B's board of directors determined that the merger is advisable, fair to and in the best interests of D&B's shareholders, including its unaffiliated shareholders, see "Special Factors -- Reasons for the Recommendations of the Special Committee and D&B's Board of Directors; Fairness of the Merger."
+A special committee of D&B's board of directors, consisting of three directors who are not executive officers or employees of D&B, D&B Holdings or their respective affiliates, determined that the merger agreement and the transactions contemplated thereby are fair to, from a financial and a procedural point of view, and in the best interests of D&B's shareholders, including its unaffiliated shareholders.
+Accordingly, the special committee unanimously recommended to D&B's board of directors that it approve and adopt the merger agreement and recommends to D&B's shareholders that they adopt the merger agreement.
+D&B's board of directors, based in part on the recommendation of the special committee, determined that the merger agreement and the merger are fair to, from a financial and a procedural point of view, and in the best interests of D&B and D&B's shareholders, including its unaffiliated shareholders.
+Accordingly, D&B's board of directors approved and adopted the merger agreement and the transactions contemplated thereby and recommends that you vote "FOR" proposal to adopt the merger agreement.
+For a discussion of the material factors considered by the special committee and D&B's board of directors in reaching their conclusions and the reasons why the special committee and D&B's board of directors determined that the merger is fair to, from a financial and a procedural point of view, and in the best interests of D&B's shareholders including its unaffiliated shareholders, see "Special Factors -- Reasons for the Recommendations of the Special Committee and D&B's Board of Directors; Fairness of the Merger.